dept/tamtam-frontend-shelf/utilities/focus-trap/README.md

 You can add the following options:
 * `autoFocus` must be a boolean.
 If true, on activation the first focusable element will be auto focussed.
 Default true.
+To ignore an item to gain focus as the first element in the trapped element use 'data-focus-trap-ignore' as an attribute.
 ```javascript

 Events.$trigger('focustrap::activate', {